wp-plugins/calculated-fields-form/README.txt

 * Allows export and import your forms between different WordPress
 * Allows to display the submitted data in the thanks page
 * Includes a dashboard widget to display the submissions of the last week
+* Allows to store the forms in cache to increase the rendering speed

 = Features in Developer version: =